 - (1) The RAC will process requests and determine disability status, and the potential need for the agency to grant an accommodation.
-The RAC will advise the decision-maker accordingly. - (2) If there is a delay in providing the accommodation, the RAC will inform the requester of the projected timeframe for providing the accommodation and the reason for the delay.
+The RAC will advise the decisionmaker accordingly. - (2) If there is a delay in providing the accommodation, the RAC will inform the requester of the projected timeframe for providing the accommodation and the

+- reason for the delay.
 If a temporary accommodation can be arranged, the supervisor will inform the employee in writing. - (3) Employees and applicants may decline an accommodation offered by the agency.
-If this occurs, the RAC should document the declination. - (4) If the RAC decides to advise a supervisor to deny a request for accommodation, they must first consult with the EEO Director, then the decision-maker, who will notify the requester in writing (and in an accessible format), specifying why the request was denied.
-The supervisor should seek the RAC's assistance drafting the decision and include the specific reasons for the denial.
+If this occurs, the RAC should document the declination. - (4) If the RAC recommends denying a request for accommodation, the RAC must first consult with the EEO Director, and then the decision-maker, who will notify the requester in writing (and in an accessible format), specifying why the request was denied.
+The decision-maker should seek the RAC's assistance and include the specific reasons for the denial.
 Factors supporting the modification or denial of a request for accommodation include, but are not limited to: - a.
 A determination that the requested accommodation would result in undue hardship.
-This requires MSPB to find that a specific accommodation would result in significant difficulty or expense, or would have a significant negative impact on MSPB's operations or procedures.3 When evaluating reasonable
+This requires MSPB to find that a specific accommodation would result in significant difficulty or expense, or would have a significant negative impact on MSPB's operations or procedures.
+When evaluating reasonable accommodation requests to determine if undue hardship exists, the RAC should follow the standards in 5 C.F.R.
+Part 1614 and refer to EEOC's Enforcement Guidance on Reasonable Accommodation and Undue Hardship under the Americans with Disabilities Act," EEOC Notice No. 915.002 (October 17, 2002) and provisions in the Pregnant Workers Fairness Act, as described in the Commission's final rule, Implementation of the Pregnant Workers Fairness Act (April 19, 2024). - Medical documentation that is too vague or inadequate to establish that the individual is a qualified individual with a disability potentially entitled to a reasonable accommodation of the basis of the disability; - c.
+The requested accommodation would require the removal of an essential function of the job; - The requested accommodation would require the lowering of a performance or production standard; - e.
+The requested accommodation would not be effective or is not the most appropriate accommodation under the circumstances and/or there are no alternative reasonable accommodations; and,